← Back to Smartphones

 Which one is better?

-The Google Pixel 8a is the better buy for most people - its 64MP camera crushes the Moto G Power 5G (2024).
+The Google Pixel 8a is the better buy for most people - its 64MP camera crushes the Motorola Moto G Power 5G (2024) at 50MP.

 Who should buy each?

-Choose the Google Pixel 8a if: you want top-notch photography with a 64MP camera, need a vibrant 6.1" OLED display, or value long software support with 7 years of updates.
+Choose the Google Pixel 8a if: you want a superior camera for photography, you prefer a vibrant display for media consumption, or you value long-term software support with 7 years of updates.

 Conclusion